 In practice, this means implementing a strong, data-driven culture across teams.
 For an international airline, BearingPoint used an innovative design and agile program management methodology, working with the customer’s Accounting, Controlling, Tax and Internal Audit teams.
 We identified 45 potential use cases, then planned and executed seven high-value examples within three months, including supplier referential cleaning, invoice payment block detection, an accounting provisioning model for customer claims and credit card fraud reduction.
 All had a positive effect and provided the foundations for additional CFO 4.0 use cases.

 With the CFO function transformed, so too is your team.
 Not only are the most talented candidates attracted to what is now an exciting, forward-thinking place to work, but existing team members also benefit from new means of upskilling.
 The result is a robust and resilient pool of talent you can rely on to develop the future.

 Already, finance organizations are providing positive feedback about the tangible results of their digital investment.
 In BearingPoint’s CFO 4.0 European Survey 2019, respondents found operating efficiency was the greatest benefit, followed by transparency, security, compliance and customer satisfaction.
 Business decision support came seventh, showing the additional potential of CFO 4.0 and the need to launch more initiatives in the field.

 Schedule a meeting to conduct a CFO 4.0 lab workshop in a location near you to learn more about how our blueprint for success can improve your business’ financial performance, download our free CFO 4.0 study below, or contact us today to find out more.

-BearingPoint’s proprietary resilience benchmarking tool states that only 42% of 150 best practice organizations have the required level of data resilience to enable them to navigate waves of change, disruption and extreme events.
+BearingPoint’s proprietary resilience benchmarking tool reveals that 60% of 150 leading organizations analyzed have already built a resilient workforce to empower their people to navigate waves of change and disruption and to deal with crises.